qMRLab/qMRLab/docs/source/batch_example.rst

 Beginners example with batch
 ====================================
+This will guide you through the steps to create a script that can be used to process sample data.
+The generated example script scan then be used as a guideline to analyze your own data.

 1. Set-up
 ----------------------------------
 Launch matlab from the qMRLab folder.
 Then load the default setup by typing::